snotskie/ttrpg/site/src/index.md

     - Friendly Interactions with the Empire (for someone raised in the Empire)
     - Unfriendly Interactions with the Rebels (for someone raised in the Empire)

     Consider what *unique* skills, proficiencies, traits, and backstory elements each character brings to the story.
+Also consider the *variety* of a character's narrative touchstones: if all or most of them would be covered already by another Basic Stat, then the player would have no reason to use or upgrade their History Basic Stat!

 ## Abilities